What do I do when I separate?

 - Do not antagonise the situation.
 Try to remain civil with your ex-partner.
 This may assist you in resolving property and parenting issues with minimal involvement from lawyers.

 - Change the passwords to all your individual accounts.
-Especially your bank accounts and any other financial accounts.
+Especially your individual bank accounts and any other financial accounts.
 Don’t forget that your ex-partner may also have access to your social media and email accounts.
 Change these passwords too to protect your privacy.
-Use an unrelated password your ex would not be able to guess.
+Use an unrelated password your ex-partner would not be able to guess.

 - Check all your bank account and mortgage accounts to make sure that your partner hasn’t withdrawn any money.
 If they have, contact the bank immediately and let them know what has happened.
 You should also seek urgent legal advice.
 Even if they haven’t withdrawn any money, you should contact the bank and tell them to make a note that you have separated.

 - Compile all your financial documents and other important documents.
 Make copies of these and store them in a safe location.
+You may need to provide these to your lawyer.

 - Draft a new will and revoke any existing powers of attorney.